TrippleAWap/Minecraft-Pack-Cache/readme.md

 ## Introduction

 Welcome to the Minecraft Pack Cache repository!
-This project aims to speed up the creation process of Minecraft behaviour packs by providing a caching mechanism.
+This project aims to speed up the creation process of Minecraft behaviour packs by providing a cache of quick useful code.

 ## Features